-When using one the Argparse-based Decorators, cmd2 provides automatic tab-completion of flag names.
+When using one the Argparse-based Decorators provided by cmd2 for argument processing, cmd2 provides automatic tab-completion of flag names.

 Tab-completion of argument values can be configured by using one of five parameters to argparse.
 ArgumentParser.add\argument()